Diamonds in the Ruff

 You can't make them "get over" being upset or afraid.
 You can help build trust and confidence so many things aren't upsetting anymore.
 Trust is easily shattered.
 Fragile relationships can be trashed with one accidental oops that proves to the worried dog or child they aren't safe.

 TOO MUCH EXCITEMENT CAN BE A BAD THING.

 If there is going to be a lot of activity, give the puppy a nice stuffed Kong and put them somewhere else during that birthday party!

 Rowdy, bitey puppies become more-so when there is a lot of visual movement and noise.
 Running and screaming, waving toys above their heads, flapping fabric and spinning wheels, can all spur a puppy into a chase response.
 When puppies go into chase mode, the best response is to "Be a Tree" - not a cat.
 Dogs chase cats, not trees.
 Stop.
 Stand still.
 Fold your arms.
 Have a "safe word" to alert an adult to come retrieve the puppy.
 Parents: If you see your children getting animated and your puppy starting to wind up, call "RED LIGHT!" to freeze the children so you can collect the puppy and tone down the energy spiral.

 Play carefully choreographed games with rules, starts and stops.
 Retrieve and deliver games, not keep-away and chase.
 Adults should teach the dog the rules and how to play the game.
 Then add the child and teach the child the rules and how to play the game.
 When well-practiced and successful, then the dog and child can enjoy the game together.
-Supervision is necessary to keep both on track.
+Supervision is necessary to keep both on track and guide their interactions.